-In his book “Tokyo Vice”, Jake Adelstein portrays himself as a sex fiend sleeping with colleagues, strippers and even girlfriends of gangsters.
+In his book “Tokyo Vice”, Jake Adelstein portrays himself as a sex fiend cheating on his wife by paying for sex with minors at the “Maid Station” and sleeping with colleagues, strippers and even girlfriends of gangsters.
 On Twitter, he brags about hanging out with porn stars and employing a coterie of sexxy young women in their teens or early twenties.
 It’s a lifestyle almost impossible in the United States, where his Japanese wife raises their children in the compound of Adelstein’s parents in Missouri, according to a New Yorker article by Adelstein’s schoolmate Peter Hessler.
 His lifestyle would likely draw attention in Canada where popular CBC radio host Jian Ghomeshi faces life in prison for his alleged sexual activities.
 In Japan, Adelstein brags about his lifestyle.

 Yet Adelstein also portrays himself as a champion of women’s rights and a defender of women, including journalists, models, sex trade workers, and young Japanese women working in so-called “maid cafes”.
-Adelstein, in his late 40s, has hired several young female Tokyo models as writers and editors of his website, and though they have no previous journalism training or experience, he gives them shared bylines in stories in major media organizations such as the Los Angeles Times, the Daily Beast, the Atlantic, VICE.com and the Japan Times.
+Adelstein, age 50, has hired several young female Tokyo models as writers and editors of his website, and though they have no previous journalism training or experience, he gives them shared bylines in stories in major media organizations such as the Los Angeles Times, the Daily Beast, the Atlantic, VICE.com and the Japan Times.
 It’s not clear if he pays them.